 “Search engine visibility” is a term I associate with a metric, largely because of the ranking checker (Advanced Web Ranking) we use, but also because of a KPI in my last “in-house” role.
 Before you write off this metric as useless, let’s look at how it may be calculated, why that calculation can be valuable and where it can let us down.

-As I mentioned in the post, “Site Performance After Hosting Upgrade“, we monitor the rankings for SEOgadget’s top 200 industry and traffic driving search terms on a daily basis.
+As I mentioned previously we monitor the rankings for SEOgadget’s top 200 industry and traffic driving search terms on a daily basis.
 The chart above shows the search engine rankings expressed as a percentage, which works a little like this (assuming one keyword):

 Calculated visibility metrics – strengths